orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---
 ###### Examples: Delayed till working implementation
 - Chyp
+- Physics also / superposition ; Using them for fractal expansion - shoving structure in between
+- [ ] Expanding superpositions to there permutations (a simple rewrite rule?) - For the general case? (/combinatorics).
 - Tensor
 	- TODO: match, switch, enum (like key=value), dict, keyvalue, pair, ....
 	- TODO: zip, tensor (are these the same as match/switch?)